CptConstantine/RoleByPost/README.md

 - **Reminders**
   - GMs can remind specific users or roles to post, with a custom message and delay (e.g., "in 2d" or "in 12h").
+  - Automatic reminders when users are mentioned but haven't responded.
+  - Users can opt out of automatic reminders if they prefer.

 - **Initiative Management**
   - Supports multiple initiative types: